 While ladybugs are harmless and actually beneficial to gardens, it is important to not let these beetles infest your home in the winter.

-Some people can actually develop an allergy to them.
+When ladybugs die, their bodies release dust that some people can actually develop an allergy to.
 Allergic symptoms include:

 - Hay fever